flutterpythoncode/Django_signals/README.md

-This is a Django python signals intial code.
+This is a Django python signals initial code.